giuntoli-group/nmm-week1/README.md

 ## Assignment 2

 Time to go on Habrok and run your first DFT simulation!
-To connect to Habrok (make sure you have an account and if you still don't, please follow the steps in [README.md](https://github.com/giuntoli-group/nanoscale-material-modelling/blob/main/README.md))
+To connect to Habrok (make sure you have an account and if you still don't, please follow the steps in [README.md](https://github.com/giuntoli-group/nanoscale-material-modelling/blob/main/README.md)).
+This assignment is also connected to next week's exercises on the electronic properties of bulk silicon.

-Run Quantum Espresso simulation, calculate things.
+### Instructions

+2a.
+Run Simulation

+Copy to your working directory the input file for Quantum Espresso ‘Si.scf.in’ as well as the pseudopotential file ‘Si.pbe-nl-rrkjus_psl.1.0.0.UPF’.
+Open the file ‘Si.scf.in’ using any editor (such as vi or nedit).
+Compare the parameters that you see with those listed on www.quantum-espresso.org/Doc/INPUT_PW.html.
+Take time to understand different parameters that you see in the file, check their meaning at the website.
+Close the file.
+Copy the file 'quantum.qsub' and submit the job by typing:

+sbatch quantum.qsub

+Use squeue –u <username> to see the job status.

+Several files will be created during the calculation.
+The most important is the output file Si.scf.out which contains all the information about the calculation.
+Once the calculation finishes correctly, you should be able to see at the end of the file:

+This run was terminated on:  XXX  21March2025
+JOB DONE.

+2b.
+Make sure that the total energy is well-converged in your calculation.
+You can use the command:

+grep 'total energy' Si.scf.out

+How can you make your total energy more accurate?
+Which parameter in the input file do you need to vary?
+Check the Quantum Espresso website and run another calculation with a stricter convergence criterion.
+When it is finished, check again the accuracy of your total energy.
+Don't forget to save your old 'Si.scf.out' file.

+2c.
+Vary the size of k-points mesh in your input file and rerun the calculation.
+How does it affect the total energy?

+2d.
+Vary the kinetic energy cutoff ecutwfc.
+Run the calculations 20 Ry and 50 Ry and check how it impacts the total energy.
+What do you observe?

 ## Assignment 3